AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-team-drive-modules.md

 feature: Workfront Fusion
 exl-id: 8b4c057f-bb98-44d1-9b71-cbeaa402a1c3
 ---
-# Google Team Drive modules
+# [!DNL Google Team Drive] modules

-The [!DNL Adobe Workfront Fusion Google Team Drive] modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your [!DNL Google Shared] Drive.
+The [!DNL Adobe Workfront Fusion] [!DNL Google Team Drive] modules enable you to monitor, upload, update, copy, delete, or retrieve files and create folders in your [!DNL Google Shared Drive].

-In order to use [!DNL Google Team Drive] with [!DNL Adobe Workfront Fusion], it is necessary to have a G Suite account.
-If you do not have one, you can create a G Suite account at the [G Suite sign up site](https://gsuite.google.com/signup/businessstarter/welcome).
+In order to use [!DNL Google Team Drive] with [!DNL Adobe Workfront Fusion], it is necessary to have a [!DNL G Suite] account.
+If you do not have one, you can create a [!DNL G Suite] account at the [[!DNL G Suite] sign up site](https://gsuite.google.com/signup/businessstarter/welcome).

 In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Google Team Drive], as well as connect it to multiple third-party applications and services.